 Quick answer

-A first edition of "G" Is for Gumshoe by Sue Grafton (Henry Holt and Company, 1990) is identified by: Copyright page states "First Edition" with a complete number line including the 1 for the first printing; dust jacket carries the original printed price.
+A first edition of "G" Is for Gumshoe by Sue Grafton (Henry Holt and Company, 1990) is identified by: The copyright page states "First Edition" and carries a complete number line ending in the 1 that denotes the first printing.
 US Henry Holt edition is the true first; seventh Kinsey Millhone novel; won the 1991 Shamus Award for Best PI Novel and the 1991 Anthony Award for Best Novel.

 Checklist — a true first has these: